EdwardBetts/wikichen.is/_posts/telling/2014-03-13-zen-and-the-art-of-motorcycle-maintenance.md

 subtitle: "A Journey of Journeys"
 book_title: "Zen and the Art of Motorcycle Maintenance"
 book_author: "Robert Pirsig"
+description: "Takeaways from the book that's not about motorcycles."

 category: reading
 layout: blog